 The program is offered jointly by the Faculty of Agricultural, Life and Environmental Sciences and the Faculty of Business.
-Although it is administered in the Faculty of Agricultural, Life and Environmental Sciences, the program is managed by an interdisciplinary committee with representation from both Faculties
+Although it is administered in the Faculty of Agricultural, Life and Environmental Sciences, the program is managed by an interdisciplinary committee with representation from both Faculties.

-See §16.1.1 for admission information and recommended courses in the first year of studies.
+See BSc in Agricultural/Food Business Management for admission information and recommended courses in the first year of studies.